 If I’m wrong I’m always ready to man up and have done so numerous times.

-It’s important to understand the caring for captive birds and the universal knowledge base, required is just now beginning to fully emerge.
+It’s important to understand that caring for captive birds and the universal knowledge base, required is just now beginning to fully emerge.

 There still is doubt and some disorganization in the minds of avian veterinarians on many fronts.

 One fact I’ve come to realize is avian veterinarians have never been given classes on nutrition based upon bird food brands.

 Thus they tend to have a narrow view when recommending nutritional regimes for your bird.